rameshagowda/rameshagowda.github.io/_posts/2025-06-05-api-styles.md

         Underlying Protocol: Primarily based on TCP (and can be tunneled over WebSockets in certain setups).

 ### Request Response based (Nonstreaming) protocols

+      - REST

+        Purpose: Uses HTTP methods to perform operations on resources in a stateless fashion.

+        Underlying Protocol: HTTP with payloads typically in JSON or XML.

+      - SOAP

+        Purpose: An XML‑based protocol emphasizing formal operations, transactions, and standardized error handling.

+        Underlying Protocol: Commonly over HTTP, though it can also run over SMTP or raw TCP in some configurations.

+      - GraphQL (Queries/Mutations)

+        Purpose: Allows clients to request exactly the data they need in a single endpoint interaction.

+        Underlying Protocol: Generally uses HTTP POST requests (JSON payloads), performing discrete queries or mutations.

+      - gRPC (Unary Calls)

+        Purpose: Executes standard procedure calls in a request‑response format without maintaining a persistent streaming channel.

+        Underlying Protocol: Operates over HTTP/2 with Protocol Buffers for efficient encoding.

+      - Webhooks

+        Purpose: Implements an event-notification model where the server makes an HTTP POST call to a pre‑configured client endpoint when an event occurs.

+        Underlying Protocol: Pure HTTP callbacks without a continuous connection.

 ## API test automation strategy